oroinc/documentation/user/storefront/checkout/single-page.rst

   1. Enter billing information for the order by selecting an existing address from the address book, or creating a new one.

-     Selecting the **Ship to this address** checkbox will allow you to use the provided billing address for shipping.

   2. Choose a suitable :ref:`payment method <user-guide--payment>` by selecting it from the list of all available methods.